gruntwork-io/bash-commons/README.md

   Instance Metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
 These thin wrappers give you a shorthand way to fetch certain information (e.g., information about an EC2 Instance, such as its private IP, public IP, Instance ID, and region).
 Moreover, you can swap out `aws.sh` with a version that returns mock data to make it easy to run your code locally (e.g., in Docker) and to run unit tests.
+This requires IMDS to be enabled.

 * `aws-wrapper.sh`: A collection of "high level" wrappers for the [AWS CLI](https://aws.amazon.com/cli/) and [EC2 Instance Metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) to simplify common